aspose-pdf/Aspose-PDF-Tutorials/pdf/english/net/programming-with-pdf-pages/_index.md

 # Programming with PDF Pages

 The "Programming with PDF Pages" documentation for Aspose.PDF for .NET provides step-by-step tutorials to help you master the manipulation and management of pages in a PDF file.
-You'll learn how to add, remove, extract, and rearrange pages, as well as how to configure page properties such as size, orientation, and margins.
+You'll learn how to add, remove, extract, and rearrange pages, as well as how to configure page properties such such as size, orientation, and margins.
 These tutorials will guide you through practical examples and provide you with the knowledge to work effectively with PDF pages in your .NET applications.

 Tutorials include step-by-step instructions, detailed code examples, and clear explanations to make it easy to understand.
 Whether you are a beginner or an experienced developer, these resources will help you master the PDF page manipulation features offered by Aspose.PDF for .NET, opening up new possibilities for your application development projects.